Restorative practices: Functions

-History and terminology
+History

 Restorative practices has its roots in restorative justice, a way of looking at criminal justice that emphasizes repairing the harm done to people and relationships rather than only punishing offenders.

 In the modern context, restorative justice originated in the 1970s as mediation or reconciliation between victims and offenders.
 In Elmira, Ontario, Canada, near Kitchener, in 1974 Mark Yantzi, a probation officer, arranged for two teenagers to meet directly with their victims following a vandalism spree and agree to restitution.
 The positive response by the victims led to the world's first victim-offender reconciliation program, in Kitchener, with the support of the Mennonite Central Committee and collaboration with the local probation department.
 The concept subsequently acquired various names, such as victim-offender mediation and victim-offender dialogue as it spread through North America and to Europe through the 1980s and 1990s.

 Restorative justice echoes ancient and indigenous practices employed in cultures all over the world, from Native American and First Nations to African, Asian, Celtic, Hebrew, Arab and many others.

 Eventually modern restorative justice broadened to include communities of care as well, with victims' and offenders' families and friends participating in collaborative processes called conferences and circles.
 Conferencing addresses power imbalances between the victim and offender by including additional supporters.
+In the 2010s, federal and local governments in the US, as well as community organizations, requested schools decrease suspension rates.
+To provide an alternative to disciplinary measures like suspension, large urban school districts, like New York City Public Schools and the Los Angeles Unified School District, started implementing RP.

+A major aspect of any restorative practice is neutrality.
+Though restorative practice aim to resolve issues within a group, the facilitation of the resolution is supposed to remain impartial.
+It is, therefore, important that facilitators of any restorative practice are neutral to the situation at issue.
+Some researchers also classify the study of restorative practice through the concept of process and values.
+In this framework, process refers to the specific actions taken to repair harms and/or build community.
+Values refer to the overarching principals that guide those actions and that differ from more traditional justice that may be punitive.

+Terminology

 Family group conference

 The family group conference (FGC) started in New Zealand in 1989 as a response to native Māori people's concerns with the number of their children being removed from their homes by the courts.
 It was originally envisioned as a family empowerment process, not as restorative justice.
 In North America it was renamed family group decision making (FGDM).